You probably already know that alcohol is arguably more dangerous than hard drugs – because unlike hard drugs, alcohol

-Here are eleven jaw-dropping alcohol-related incidents.
+Here are twelve jaw-dropping alcohol-related incidents.
 Prepare to be amazed.

 A ball-breaker of a boss—literally

 An American employer literally broke his employee’s testicles when he grabbed them while drunk at a team-building seminar in New York.

 We don’t know what happened to the rest of the team, but perhaps they all united, sensing a common enemy.

 Air traffic controller found passed out drunk—while on duty

 Disaster was narrowly averted when an air traffic controller was found passed out drunk (and with his shirt off!) in his seat while on duty at the Springdale Municipal Airport.

 Unfortunately, not all people who are too drunk to work take their shirts off, otherwise they would be easy to spot.
 But it is a good reminder that no profession is safe from drug and alcohol abuse – not even air traffic!